 - Awards Committee – The committee shall work with the Awards Committee regarding the Public Access to Government Information Award and the Robert L. Oakley Advocacy Award.

-- In addition, the committee may work with the Annual Meeting Program Committee, the AALL representative to the Federal Depository Library Council, and the Council of Chapter Presidents, for issues related to those constituencies.
+- In addition, the committee may work with the Annual Meeting Program Committee and the Council of Chapter Presidents, for issues related to those constituencies.